 - Proof that you can afford to travel!
 I’ve only been asked to prove this once when applying for a visa extension (a credit card worked), but sometimes if rarely, an immigration officer will ask you to prove that you have enough money to fund your trip.
 You can do this by showing a bank statement from the last three months, proof of employment, or by simply showing your credit card.

 Keep in mind that these requirements can vary from country to country!
 Therefore, it’s helpful to check the requirements beforehand.
 Most government websites will highlight what you need.
-Don’t be afraid to chat with other travelers via digital nomad groups on Facebook or to check out forums on TripAdvisor.
+Don’t be afraid to chat with other travelers via digital nomad groups on Facebook or Reddit.

 Which countries make it difficult to obtain a visa?

 Most digital nomads may find it tough to get into Russia, China, and Iran.
 These visas require a lot of planning.
-For example, according to remoters, China requires visitors to lay-out an itinerary unraveling every single day of their time within the country.
+For example, China requires visitors to lay-out an itinerary unraveling every single day of their time within the country.

 Do digital nomad visas actually exist?